-Nero d’Avola (also known as Calabrese) is the most important and widely planted red grape variety in Sicily.
+Nero d’Avola (also known as Calabrese) is the most important and widely planted red wine grape variety in Sicily.
 Vast volumes of Nero d’Avola are produced on the island every year, and have been for centuries.
 The dark-skinned grape is of great historical importance to Sicily and takes its present-day name from the town of Avola on the island’s southeast coast.
-The area was a hotbed of trade and population movement during the Middle Ages and Nero d’Avola was frequently used to add color and body to lesser wines on the Italian mainland.
+The area was a hotbed of trade and population movement during the Middle Ages and Nero d’Avola was frequently used to add color and body to lesser wines in mainland Italy.

-Translated, Nero d’Avola means ‘Black of Avola’, a reference to the grape’s distinctive dark coloring, but its exact origins are the subject of debate.
-The region of Calabria can lay claim to the variety via its synonym Calabrese (meaning ‘of Calabria’), though this term may be a derivation of Calaurisi, an ancient name for someone from Avola.
+Translated, Nero d’Avola means "Black of Avola", a reference to the grape’s distinctive dark colouring, but its exact origins are the subject of debate.
+The region of Calabria can lay claim to the variety via its synonym Calabrese (meaning "of Calabria"), though this term may be a derivation of Calaurisi, an ancient name for someone from Avola.

 For most of the 20th Century, Nero d’Avola was used as a blending grape and very rarely appeared on wine labels.
 By the turn of the 21st Century, however, the grape’s fortunes had changed considerably and it is now common to find Nero d’Avola produced as a varietal wine as well.
 It is often compared to Syrah because it likes similar growing conditions (Sicily has a hot Mediterranean climate) and exhibits many similar characteristics.